There are no open spots for this class, but we found something similar!

 Jennifer Smith (she/her)"The mind is not a vessel that needs filling, but wood that needs igniting." - Plutarch

 I teach Literature, Writing, Poetry, Mythology, Folklore, History, and Philosophy classes for Middle and High School.
-I also teach a wide range of classes for elementary-aged students and preschoolers.
-I have a degree in Elementary Education; I...
+I also teach a small selection of classes for elementary-aged students and preschoolers.
+I have a degree in Elementary...